SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

    * `collapsed`: Collapsed when added to the view.
    * `expanded`: Expanded when added to the view.
 * `shareURL` (optional, string): The URL used to share the channel website.
+* `contentPageId` (optional, string) - BETA ONLY: The page identifier of the content page to use for the channel page.
+If omitted, the preconfigured page is used with the related sections for this channel.

 The radio channel JSON dictionaries have one more key: